 We see this acquisition as a substantial, missed opportunity for leading MCU vendors, such as Renesas, Microchip/Atmel, and Qualcomm/NXP/Freescale, who we had shortlisted as likely acquirers.
 Micrium competitors Express Logic and WITTENSTEIN would be rational targets for the next round of RTOS acquisitions.”

 We expect the synergy between Amazon FreeRTOS, AWS IoT/Greengrass, and WHIS to be highly beneficial for all parties involved.
-By offering a free, robust OS for the billions of MCUs that ship yearly, AWS is lowering the barrier to entry substantially for low-level embedded developers to take advantage of cloud storage, sync, analytics, and control.
-WHIS will benefit from increased usage of Amazon FreeRTOS, as some portion of the growing pool of developers working with the OS will require commercial and safety-critical support on its projects.
+By offering a free, robust OS for the billions of MCUs that ship yearly, AWS is substantially lowering the barrier to entry substantially for low-level embedded developers to take advantage of cloud storage, sync, analytics, and control.
+WHIS will benefit from increased usage of Amazon FreeRTOS, as some portion of the growing pool of developers working with the OS will require safety-critical and real-time support and maintenance for its products.

 With this move, Amazon continues its tradition of moving aggressively into mature, low-margin markets.
 While operating systems are required for nearly every one of the billions of chips and boards that ships into products and systems each year, revenue generation has slowed considerably in recent years as silicon vendors and FreeRTOS have provided low-cost alternatives to premium offerings.
 In higher-resource systems, distributions of free/open source Linux continue to mature, running in sockets that would have once generated revenue for commercial OS vendors.